 In this episode you will learn:

-- Tips for better emotional money decisions for couples
+- Tips for couples trying to make better money decisions.

 - And more!